KevsterAmp/kevinamparado.com/content/_index.md

 <br>

 Honestly, i'm pretty lazy.
-I easily spot inefficiencies and menial processes, I always push and try to **automate and improve it**.
+I spot inefficiencies and menial processes, I always push and try to **automate and improve it**.

 <br>